 A: We encourage you to find individuals who can illustrate your qualifications, character, and any experience that is relevant to this internship.

 Q: What are your requirements for letters of recommendation?

-A: The SUPPR Program requires three letters of recommendation.
+A: The SUPPR Program requires at least two letters (3 maximum) of recommendation.
 Detailed instructions are included in the application.
 It is preferred that letters of recommendation be submitted from faculty at a student’s current institution; however, recommendations may be submitted by other relevant persons.
-Examples of relevant recommendations include: teaching assistants, academic advisors, faculty from an institution previously attended, professors, employers/supervisors who can speak of your relevant experience/credentials/academic potential, etc.
+Examples of relevant recommendations include: teaching assistants, academic advisors, faculty from an institution previously attended, professors, or employers/supervisors who can speak of your relevant experience/credentials/academic potential, etc.